yochaigal/cairn/wip/2e/deep-dives.md

 ## Wilderness Exploration

-## Time
+### Time & Travel Duration

 Travel time in Cairn is counted in watches, divided into three eight-hour segments per day.
 However, as most parties elect to spend the third watch of the day resting, one can use "days" as a shorthand for travel.
-For example, if the distance between two points is equal to four watches of travel, the party will need to travel for _at least_ two days to arrive at their destination.
+For example, if the distance between two points is equal to three watches of travel, the party will need to travel for at least one day to arrive at their destination.

-### Adjusting Travel Speed

-_Normal_ travel speed is defined as a short, unmolested journey on foot along a maintained road, with fair weather.
-A party walking by foot can travel between two connected points at _Normal_ travel speed in a single watch.
-Add an additional watch for trails, and add _two_ additional watches when travelling over wild terrain.

-Difficult terrain and bad weather can slow down the party's movement, as can caring for an injured party member or travelling with a convoy.
-Conversely, horses, guides, and local maps can increase the rate of travel.
-The Warden should weigh all of these factors when determining how much time it takes to travel between one or more points, adding additional watches whenever necessary.
+Traveling by maintained road incurres no penalties to a journey.
+Trails and boats adds one watch to the party's total travel duration.
+To determine the distance between two points, combine the **Path** and **Terrain** type penalties.
+Traveling over raw terrain always incurs a penalty of _two_ watches.
+If the party covers multiple types of terrain, only include penalties for the _most difficult_ terrain.

-## Creating a Pointcrawl
+### Creating a Pointcrawl

 - Number any potential points of interest on the map.
 - Identify potential routes between each point, noting obvious roads and trails.
 Indicate any sites that lack connecting routes to other points.
 - Indicate the rough travel time (in days) between any two points, accounting for the party's speed, terrain, weather, and other elements of play that might affect the journey.

-### Pointcrawl Example
+#### Pointcrawl Example

 [![Alt text](/img/2e/pointcrawl_example.jpg "Click to embiggen"){:height="60%" width="60%"}](/img/2e/pointcrawl_example.jpg)

-The travel times between each point were determined as follows:
+The travel times between each point were determined as follows (assuming that the party is travelling by foot):

-- Assume that the party is travelling by foot, and that _Normal_ travel speed takes a single watch when moving between two connected points.
-- The journey between points **1** to **2** takes 3 watches:
+- The journey between points **1** to **2** takes 4 watches (two days):
-  - Add one watch for the trail through the mountain and the grasslands.
+  - Add one watch for the trail through the mountains and grasslands.
-  - Add one watch for the _Tough_ mountain terrain.
+  - Add three watches for the _Perilous_ mountain terrain.
-- The journey between **2** and **4** takes only one watch due to the maintained road.
+- The journey between **2** and **4** takes two watches:
+  - No penalty for traveling on a maintained road.
+  - Add two watches for the _Tough_ forest terrain.
-- The journey between **4** and **6** takes one watch (or less!) due to the maintained road.
+- The journey between **4** and **6** takes one watch due to the maintained road.
 - The journey between **4** and **5** takes 3 watches:
   - Add one watch for the trail through the woods.
   - Add one watch for the _Tough_ forest terrain.
-- The journey to **3** should be _at least_ four watches from any adjacent points.
+- The journey to **3** from the nearest adjacent points:
+  -  +2 for traveling over raw terrain
+  -  +2 for traverling through _Tough_ forest terrain.